andrewbaxter/blog/what_is_art.md

 By the definition of idea, the same information of a possibility may not be new or relevant to everyone.
 This means that a given work might not be art to everyone.
 Math haiku on a university department blackboard are going to be art to fewer people than haiku about the weather.

 It takes time to internalize an idea.
 You can watch the same movie several times with excitement, but at some point you know the contents so well you do not experience it the same way.
 You may still enjoy the work - for nostalgia, because you associate it with memories, as a social event - but it is no longer artwork to you.
-For complex works, you may internalize some ideas in a work while discovering new ones making it an artwork longer, but in different ways.
+For complex works, you may internalize some ideas in a work while discovering new ones making it an artwork for longer, but in different ways.

 Between these two things, works have a scale of artistic merit: some works may communicate to you no ideas and therefore have no "artistic merit", some may have a few ideas that appeal to you, and others may be incredibly full of ideas and have extremely great artistic merit.
 To one person a work may have only a few ideas and therefore have low artistic merit while to someone else have many ideas and have great artistic merit.